 Revenue recognition can help you avoid both scenarios.
 In keeping with Generally Accepted Accounting Principles (GAAP), your system will only book revenue once the product or service has been delivered or accepted by the customer.

-As you can see, subscription billing is more complex than one-time payments required in other online transactions.
+As you can see, for subscription businesses, recurring billing is more complex than one-time payments required in other online transactions.
 The right tools will help you simplify the process.
 And they will also offer several payment gateway options for you.

 Receiving and processing payments would be impossible without a payment gateway.
 While there are countless options in the market, some may suit you better than others.
 You need a subscription billing platform that supports widely used payment options and ensures data security, among other things.
 Here are the top payment gateways worth considering.

 Stripe offers developer-driven payment solutions you can easily integrate into ecommerce platforms.
 Ideal for growing businesses, it has a range of APIs that let you customize payment solutions.
-The best part is that Stripe offers a payment gateway, subscription management, and merchant account — all in one convenient platform.
+The best part is that Stripe offers the ability to have a payment gateway, subscription management, and merchant account — all in one convenient platform.

 A global provider, Stripe supports more than 135 currencies.
 It’s complete with functions like one-click checkout, subscription billing service, mobile payments, offline channels, contactless payments, card readers, tracking and reporting, and user dashboard.